Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    email will be used for contact regarding an issues that arise with your package in the future.

+   Only one person should be listed in the `Maintainer` field to ensure a single point of contact.
+This person by default will have commit access to the git repository on git.bioconductor.org.
+Commit access can be given to other developers by request on the `bioc-devel` mailing list.
+Another option is to add collaborators to the github repository.
+This approach enables development by many but restricts push access to git.bioconductor.org.

 6. "License:" field: should preferably refer to a standard license (see [wikipedia][wikiLic]) using one of R's standard specifications.
 Be specific about any version that applies (e.g.,